ripienaar/free-for-dev/README.md

    * [otixo.com](https://www.otixo.com/) — Encrypt, share, copy and move all your cloud storage files from one place.
 Basic plan provides unlimited files transfer with 250 MB max. file size and allows 5 encrypted files
    * [packagecloud.io](https://packagecloud.io/) — Hosted Package Repositories for YUM, APT, RubyGem and PyPI.
 Limited free plans, open source plans available via request
    * [piio.co](https://piio.co/) — Responsive image optimization and delivery for every website.
 Free plan for developers and personal websites.
 Includes free CDN, WebP and Lazy Loading out of the box.
+   * [Pinata IPFS](https://pinata.cloud) — Pinata is the simplest way to upload and manage files on IPFS.
+Our friendly user interface combined with our IPFS API makes Pinata the easiest IPFS pinning service for platforms, creators, and collectors.
+1 GB storage free along with access to API.
    * [placeholder.com](https://placeholder.com/) — A quick and simple image placeholder service
    * [placekitten.com](https://placekitten.com/) — A quick and simple service for getting pictures of kittens for use as placeholders
    * [plot.ly](https://plot.ly/) — Graph and share your data.
 Free tier includes unlimited public files and 10 private files